ibm-cloud-docs/cephaas/csi-pvc-ops.md

  ```
 {: codeblock}

 You need to replace this container block with your own application containers.
+Replace volumes.claimName with the name of the PersistentVolumeClaim (PVC) that the pod is intended to use.

 * Apply the configuration.